wevote/DesignInventory/README.md

 This is our [index of current design efforts](https://docs.google.com/spreadsheets/d/1Pi1SRrniuKOdbRWQgWWIxAyddkrLl73nn21wAhvblUw/edit).

+## We Vote Strategic Redesign: Introduction
+Want to get up-to-speed on the design of We Vote?
+See [We Vote Design Orientation](docs/DESIGN_ORIENTATION.md)

 ## Asset Organization
 The designs we are working on are organized in folders within this repository dedicated to major design areas, like HeaderFooter, Ballot, UserNudging.
 Each folder contains: